Dave Raimey

-Early years
+Early life

 Raimey was born in 1940 in Dayton, Ohio.
-He and three brothers were orphaned at an early age and were raised by their grandparents.
-When his grandmother became seriously ill, they moved to another home.
+He and three brothers were orphaned due to his mother succumbing to tuberculosis at an early age and were raised by their grandparents.
+When his grandmother became seriously ill, they moved to a segregated orphanage.

 Raimey initially attended Roosevelt High School in Dayton.
 He was big for his age, and the football coaches wanted him to play on the line.
 Raimey recalled that he "wanted no part of that line business" and so he did not play football that year.
 He remained at Roosevelt for his freshman year and the first semester of his sophomore year.
 He then transferred Woodrow Wilson High School in Xenia, Ohio.
 He played football at the fullback and halfback positions.
 As a senior, he began his season at Wilson and then transferred back to Roosevelt in mid-October.
 He scored 19 touchdowns that year.

 Raimey also starred in track in high school.
 He led Wilson to the Ohio Class A track championship in 1958, placing first in the broad jump and 180-yard low hurdles.
 He also finished second in the 100-yard dash and as the anchor the school's 880-yard relay team.
 He repeated in 1959 as state champion in the broad jump and low hurdles.
 In April 1959, he received the Agonis Award as Dayton's outstanding high school athlete.